-The response, cooperation, and refusal rates to the 2020 Rhode Island Health Insurance Survey are presented in Table 1 for the survey overall, as well as for the landline sample and cell phone samples.
-These rates are also provided for the separate young child oversample.
+The response, cooperation, and refusal rates to the 2022 Rhode Island Health Information Survey are presented in Table 1 for the survey overall, as well as for the landline sample and cell phone samples.

 The rates reported are based on the standard formulas developed by the American Association for Public Opinion Research (AAPOR).
 The reported response rate is based on AAPOR RR3 formula.